Characters: Durarara Main Characters

 - Shizuo was shot twice, one bullet in his leg and one in his stomach, during a scuffle with some Yellow Scarves.
 He failed to realize he was shot at all until he started slipping in his own blood.
 Before noticing it, he thought he was on the ground because he tripped on something.
 His response? "...
 Ah, I was shot."

 - Meaningful Name: Double subverted.
 The meaning of his name ("Quiet man, peaceful island") is about as far from fitting as one can get.
 It's also exactly what he wants to be.

 - Muscles Are Meaningless: It's been noted that Shizuo's pretty skinny for a guy known to uproot vending machines and overturn cars on a regular basis.
-His muscle is denser than granite.
-Keep in mind: most people, including the musclebound, are limited to using only a third of their true strength (and if they do; it can injure them severely).
+His muscle is denser than granite and real life people are limited to using only a third of their true strength and if they do it can injure them severely.
 Shizuo lacks this limit, hence the childhood spent with broken bones.

 - My Greatest Failure: Seriously injuring the very woman he was attempting to save.
-The novels note that this was not even close to an isolated incident.
+The novels note that this was not an isolated incident.

 - No-Holds-Barred Beatdown: Just about any of his fights that don't involve Izaya or Simon.